 In an effort to provide as much feedback as possible, teams will receive their scores following completion of the competition.
-Teams will also receive a short narrative derived from the challenge reviewers' deliberations after each team's presentation.
+Teams will also receive a short narrative derived from the Contest Reviewers' evaluations after each team's presentation.

 B.4 Submissions and Submission Locations